pavelhoral/merk-utils/prserver/README.md

 Scripts should not be modified directly, but rather customized through symbolic links and environment variables.

-## Server Start-up
+## Start-up Script (`start_server.sh`)

-The main script regarding server's start-up is `start_server.sh`.
-This script runs the server and can automatically restart it in case of a crash.
+The main script regarding server's start-up logic is `start_server.sh`.
+This script runs the server and automatically restarts it in case of a crash.
 Every start and restart is logged inside `server.log` file.
 In addition to the standard operation the script also auto-detects and runs two hook scripts:

 * `on_before_start.sh` - run just before the server is started
 * `on_after_crash.sh` - run just after the server crashes

 The standard set-up is that the `start_server.sh` is linked inside server's base directory.
 Example *BEFORE START* script is `change_startmap.sh`.
 Example *AFTER CRASH* script is `collect_debug.sh`.

+## Systemv Init Scripts (`init`)

+This folder contains SystemV init scripts for running PR as a service.
+Check script comments for more information.

+SystemV is deprecated in favor of SystemD and the scripts are not maintained.

-## Init Script
+## Systemd Init Scripts (`system`)

-Base script for running the server as a system service is `server_control.sh`.
-This script contains shared functions for writing init scripts.
-Example init script is `server_init.sh`.

-Every server instance should have its own copy of `server_init.sh` inside `/etc/init.d`.
-The base `server_control.sh` should be shared.
-For more information read script comments.
+Template systemd unit configurations.
+To use copy these files with appropriate instance name into `/etc/systemd/system` folder (e.g. `pr-server@.service` as `pr-service@main.service`) and modify the contents as needed.